derkahless/marytts-de-fem/README.md

-MaryTTS with female ferman voice
+MaryTTS with female german voice